vasylshpak/vasylshpak.github.io/README.md

 # PLEASE DOWLOAND THE REPOSITORY TO SEE THE PROJECT

-this is testing(!) portfolio web site, template is also made by myself.
+this is TEST portfolio web site, template is also made by myself.